Benchmarking Large Language Model Uncertainty for Prompt Optimization: Introduction

-Previous approaches to measuring uncertainty in LLMs primarily rely on token-level or sentence-level generation likelihoods, often represented by metrics like token disparity probability~\citep{wang2024chain}, predictive entropy~\citep{npe_lnpe} and reciprocal of perplexity~\cite{chen1998evaluation}.
-These techniques have been used for bias calibration~\citet{zhou2023batch}, controllable decoding~\cite{zhu2024hot}, and LLM planning~\cite{ren2023robots}.
-However, we argue that such token-level uncertainty measurements are more indicative of model output confidence or output diversity, which may not align with the needs of multi-step reasoning or prompt optimization tasks.
+Previous approaches to measuring uncertainty in LLMs primarily rely on token-level or sentence-level generation likelihoods, often represented by metrics like token disparity probability~\cite{wang2024chain}, predictive entropy~\cite{npe_lnpe} and reciprocal of perplexity~\cite{chen1998evaluation}.
+These techniques have been used for bias calibration~\cite{zhou2023batch}, controllable decoding~\cite{zhu2024hot}, and LLM planning~\cite{ren2023robots}.
+However, we argue that such token-level or sentence-level uncertainty measurements are more indicative of model output confidence or output diversity, which may not align with the needs of prompt optimization tasks.
 In these contexts, uncertainty estimation should guide the search process itself.
 For example, in tree-based reasoning, the uncertainty at each node should help steer the search direction in line with the search objectives rather than simply reflecting model confidence or output variability.

-We further justify our hypothesis in Figure\ref{fig:au-cu} and illustrates the relationship between LLM correctness uncertainty, answer uncertainty (diversity), and response accuracy in the GSM8K dataset.
-A reliable uncertainty quantification metric targeting correctness of binary classification problem exhibits 50\% accuracy when uncertainty is at its highest.
-On the contrary, answer uncertainty, designed to capture the confidence (diversity) of responses fails to be sufficient for prompt optimization tasks.
+Figure\ref{fig:au-cu} justify our hypothesis and illustrates the relationship between LLM correctness uncertainty, answer uncertainty (see section ~\ref{sec:uncertainty_type}), and response accuracy in the GSM8K dataset.
+In prompt optimization tasks focused on searching correct answer, a reliable uncertainty metric targeting this objective should exhibits 50\% response accuracy(correct/wrong) when its value is at its highest.
+This objective conflicts with answer uncertainty, which is designed to measure diversity of responses but may reflect an incorrect majority answer.